diamondalltheway/diamondalltheway/README.md

 As far as frameworks go, Svelte is always my first choice.
 The developer experience is excellent and it’s a dream to use.
 I am also a huge fan of Rich Harris and everything he is doing to push the framework forward.

-The runner-up goes to React.
+The runner-up goes to React/Next.js.
 Its strong community and ecosystem are something I highly value.

 I discovered Tailwind CSS in 2019 and have been exclusively using it ever since.
 Lately, I have started using Shadcn UI, the Tailwind-based component library and it's gradually turning into one of my favorites.